mmunn1/my-Portfolio/README.md

 # Michael Munn's portfolio

-This is a portfolia using AWS and ReactJS.
+This is a portfolio using AWS and ReactJS.